Anomalous Hall effect in type-I Weyl metals beyond the noncrossing approximation: Discussions

-Another way to observe the interplay between the non-crossing and crossed diagrams in ${\rm Co_3Sn_2S_2}$ in experiments is by the measurement of the anomalous Nernst effect (ANE)~\cite{Ding2019, Sakai2018, Guin2019} in such system.
+Another way to observe the disorder effects, and the interplay between the crossed diagrams and the non-crossing diagram in ${\rm Co_3Sn_2S_2}$ is by the measurement of the anomalous Nernst effect (ANE)~\cite{Ding2019, Sakai2018, Guin2019} in such system.
 The ANE only comes from the scatterings on the Fermi surface so the Chern-Simons term has no contribution to the ANE.
 The ANE is proportional to the Fermi surface contribution of the AHE, i,e., $\sigma^I_H$ we studied in Ref.~\cite{Chen2022} and this work, with the ratio $\sim k_B T/\epsilon_F$~\cite{Fu2021}.
-By measuring the ANE in different disorder conditions, one can tell whether and when the crossed diagrams play a role in both the ANE and AHE in the system.
-Indeed, in Ref.~\cite{Ding2019}, the ANE in the disordered sample is about three times of the clean sample, which makes the effects of the disorder much more discernible in the ANE than in the AHE.
-The large enhancement of the ANE in this experiment seems to indicate that the NCA diagram dominates the contribution in the measured disordered sample according to our calculation in Ref.~\cite{Chen2022} for the Gaussian disorder.
-However, the real system may include more complicated disorder which may affect the AHE and ANE significantly.
+By measuring the ANE in different disorder conditions, one can tell whether and when the skew scatterings play a role in both the ANE and AHE in the system.
+Indeed, in Ref.~\cite{Ding2019}, the ANEs in the disordered samples are about three to five times of the clean sample, which makes the effects of the disorder much more discernible in the ANE than in the AHE.
+The large enhancement of the ANE by the disorder in this experiment agrees qualitatively with our calculation for the NCA diagram in the previous work~\cite{Chen2022} and seems to indicate that the crossed diagrams do not contribute to the ANE in the measured disordered samples based on our calculation of the Gaussian disorder in this work.
+One possible reason may be that the impurity densities in the disordered samples in the experiment did not reach the required density $n^{sk}_{\rm imp}$ to observe the skew scattering effects.
+On the other hand, the real system may also include disorders more complicated than the Gaussian disorder considered in this work~\cite{ Ado2017, Offidani2018, Nagaosa2008, Huang2016, Ferreira2016}, which may change the results of the AHE and ANE significantly.
 For example, it was shown in Ref.\cite{Ado2017} that for the 2D massive Dirac model with smooth disorder, the anomalous Hall conductivity is enhanced by the $X$ and $\Psi$ diagrams instead of being canceled as in the case of Gaussian disorder.
-A more complete theoretical study including the smooth disorder is then needed to tell whether the crossed diagrams play a role in such experiments.
-We will leave this for a future study since the study of the tilted Weyl metals with smooth disorder is more complicated than the 2D massive Dirac model due to the increased dimensionality.
-On the other hand, to observe the AHE or ANE due to the crossed diagrams, more experiments with varying disorder conditions may also need to be carried out in the future.
+Impurities with higher order correlations than the Gaussian disorder may also introduce new contribution to the AHE~\cite{Nagaosa2008}.
+Besides, the impurities with internal structure may also activate new skew scattering mechanism and change the AHE significantly~\cite{Huang2016, Ferreira2016}.
+A more complete theoretical study including various realistic disorder is then needed to tell whether the crossed diagrams play a role in such experiments.
+We will leave this for a future study since the study of the 3D tilted Weyl metals with these types of disorder is more complicated than the 2D massive Dirac model due to the increased dimensionality.
+On the other hand, to observe the AHE or ANE due to the crossed diagrams, more experiments with a more wide range of disorder conditions may also need to be carried out in the future.